Registration open for Nonprofit Day conference in DeKalb County

-The DeKalb County Nonprofit Partnership (DCNP) is accepting registration for its upcoming Nonprofit Day conference.
+SYCAMORE – The DeKalb County Nonprofit Partnership is accepting registration for its upcoming Nonprofit Day conference.

-Due to the conference being limited to 125 people, registration is required to attend.
+Because the conference is being limited to 125 people, registration is required to attend.
 Registration is due Sept.
 18. To register, visit dcnp.org.

-Admission to the conference is free for DCNP members and $30 for nonmembers payable online during registration.
+Admission to the conference is free for DCNP members and $30 for nonmembers, a fee that is payable online during registration.

-Featured speakers will come from DeKalb County and the larger region, according to the news release.
+Featured speakers will come from DeKalb County and the larger region, according to the release.

 The DCNP is a DeKalb County Community Foundation program that offers year-round training and programs designed to strengthen nonprofit organizations.